 Lead and Deputy Designated Safeguarding Lead Responsibilities & Expectations

-The Deputy DSL is also required to provide an annual safeguarding Academy Improvement Board report and with the headteacher, to ensure the Academy Improvement Board remain fully informed with regards to safeguarding within the school.
+The DSL is also required to provide an annual safeguarding LAB report and to ensure the LAB members remain fully informed with regards to safeguarding within the school.

 All Child Protection concerns need to be acted on immediately.
 If you are concerned that a child may be at risk or is actually suffering abuse, you should tell one of the Designated Safeguarding Leads at Stimpson Avenue Academy, who are:

 - Luci Clapton (Head of School) firstname.lastname@example.org (Designated Safeguarding Lead)